HenryRLee/PokerHandEvaluator/cpp/README.md

 The example usage of this library can be found in `examples/c_example.c` and `examples/cpp_example.cc`.

-#### pheval5, pheval6 and pheval7
+#### pheval5, pheval6, and pheval7

-The corresponding library files are `libpheval5.a`, `libpheval6.a` and `libpheval7.a`.
+The corresponding library files are `libpheval5.a`, `libpheval6.a`, and `libpheval7.a`.

-Library `pheval5` includes the 5-card evaluator.
-Library `pheval6` includes the 6-card evaluator.
-Library `pheval7` includes the 7-card evaluator.
+These libraries are memory optimized for evaluating 5-card hands, 6-card hands, and 7-card hands respectively.

-These libraries don't include the rank describing methods, in order to optimize the memory usage.
+These libraries don't include the rank describing methods, in order to save the memory usage.

 The example usage of these libraries can be found in `examples/evaluator5_standalone_example.cc`, `examples/evaluator6_standalone_example.cc` and `examples/evaluator7_standalone_example.cc`.

-#### phevalplo4, phevalplo5 and phevalplo6
+#### phevalplo4, phevalplo5, and phevalplo6

-The corresponding library files are `libphevalplo4.a`, `libphevalplo5.a` and `libphevalplo6.a`.
+The corresponding library files are `libphevalplo4.a`, `libphevalplo5.a`, and `libphevalplo6.a`.

-Library `phevalplo4` includes the Pot Limit Omaha 4 (standard Omaha) evaluator.
-Library `phevalplo5` includes the Pot Limit Omaha 5 evaluator.
-Library `phevalplo6` includes the Pot Limit Omaha 6 evaluator.
+These libraries are made for evaluator Pot Limit Omaha 4 (standard Omaha) hands, Pot Limit Omaha 5 hands, and Pot Limit Omaha 6 hands respectively.

 These libraries also include all the methods of describing a rank.
 The additional memory usage of these rank describing methods is insignificant compared to the